Seif-Aldin-Yasser/Swag_Labs_Automation_Web_Testing_Project/README.md

 ```cmd
 allure --version
 ```
-Then go to the source file to generate allure report, by following command:
+Then go to the source file of project to generate allure report, by following command:
 ```cmd
 allure serve allure-results
 ```